-7. Health Technology Management
+6. Health Technology Management

-HTM (WHO Definition): To ensure access to appropriate medical devices, proper management of medical equipment including medical imaging over its lifecycle must be considered, beginning with understanding the needs of a country, region, community or facility and ending with decommissioning.
-In between, the process includes identification of priority devices (i.e. WHO MeDevIS), appropriate nomenclature, good procurement practices, appropriate donation solicitation / provision, logistics of delivery and installation, inventory management (CMMS), maintenance, safe use and training, and measurement of clinical effectiveness.
+HTM ensures access to appropriate medical devices, proper management of medical equipment including medical imaging over its lifecycle must be well planned, beginning with understanding of the local needs of a country, community or facility and ending with the last phase of decommissioning.
+In between, the process includes identification of priority devices (i.e. WHO MeDevIS), appropriate nomenclature, good procurement practices, appropriate donation solicitation/provision, logistics of delivery and installation, inventory management (CMMS), maintenance, repair, safe use and training, and measurement of clinical effectiveness.
 Topics on relationship between HTM, HTA are included.
 This topic invites front-line experiences, lessons learned and/or best practices in various aspects of Health Technology Management (HTM).

-8. Health Technology Innovation & Assessment
+7. Health Technology Innovation & Assessment

-Health Technology (HT) Assessment (HTA) - a systematic evaluation of properties, effects, and/or impacts of health technology that includes medical, social, ethical, and economic dimensions.
+Health Technology Assessment (HTA) - a systematic evaluation of properties, effects, and/or impacts of health technology that includes medical, social, ethical, and economic dimensions.
 Its main purpose is to inform decision-making in the health area, thus, to improve the uptake of cost-effective new technologies and prevent technologies having evidence of negative cost-to-benefit value from entering the health system when alternative is available.
 Innovative technologies serve to fill gaps in the availability of health technologies through the provision of new solutions to health problems, the adaptation of existing technologies to a particular setting or for a new use, and the combination of technologies to address several health issues at once.
 This topic invites front-line experiences, lessons learned and/or best practices in various aspects of HTA and HT Innovation.

-9. Home Care Technology
+8. Alternative (Home) Care Technology